ultraneo03/firstBackendNestJS/README.md

 the seed file must first be run in the database in order to proceed with the tests

-the seed file is located in the seed folder
+the seed file is located in the sql/ folder

 you can login with a rider user with username and password in endpoint http://localhost:3000/rider/rider?username=USERNAME&password=PASSWORD